First published: 12th March 2020

 - Our team will receive full sick pay, regardless of how much government support is provided

-As an agency founder, my thoughts are with those agencies who have already been having financial problems before Coronavirus arrived, or specialise in working only with certain sectors such as hospitality or travel.
+As an agency founder, my thoughts are with those agencies who were already going through difficult times before Coronavirus arrived, or specialise in working only with certain sectors such as hospitality or travel.
 There will be some very tough times ahead, and I’ll be doing my best to help any agency that I can.